ring-team/KarstNSim_Public/README.md

 <img src="vadose_contexts_example.png" alt="Figure 12 (Gouy et al., 2023)" width="100%" align="center">

-<b> Please note that to use the instruction file and run KarstNSim, you will have to precise the name of the simulation and the KarstNSim main repository path in the instructions.txt file. </b>

 If you want to make modifications to the input parameters, open the instructions.txt file and change options as needed.